ajmueller/express-auth-session/README.md

 * `MAX_LOGIN_ATTEMPTS` - the maximum number of login attempts a user can perform before being locked out.
 * `LOGIN_ATTEMPTS_LOCKOUT_HOURS` - the amount of time, in hours, that a user is locked out of their account due to exceeding the maximum number of login attempts.
 * `MINIMUM_PASSWORD_LENGTH` - the minimum length of user passwords.
+* `PASSWORD_HASH_ROUNDS` - the number of rounds for bcrypt to apply its hashing algorithm.
+The higher the rounds, the more secure the password is, but the more computing power is needed to hash passwords.
+[Choose a number that best balances security and performance](http://security.stackexchange.com/questions/3959/recommended-of-iterations-when-using-pkbdf2-sha256/3993#3993).
 * `PASSWORD_RESET_TIME_LIMIT_IN_HOURS` - the amount of time a user has to reset their password if they go through the "Forgot Password" process.
 * `TZ` - the timezone of the server.
 This is used to calculate times that are sent to users in emails regarding login activity.
 Use [this list on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for reference using the TZ column.